Vellarimala: Description

-Vellarimala forms a part of a high hill range of what is otherwise known as Camel's Hump Mountains, a part of the Western Ghats.
-Most of the hill range falls in the Meppadi Forest Range of South Wayanad Division, with some parts falling in the Thamarassery Range of Kozhikode Division.
+Vellarimala forms a part of a high hill range of what is otherwise known as the Camel's Hump Mountains, a part of the Western Ghats.
+Most of the hill range falls in the Meppadi Forest Range of the South Wayanad Division, with some parts falling in the Thamarassery Range of the Kozhikode Division.
 They are semi-contiguous with Nilgiris or Nilgiri Hills in Tamil Nadu, separated by the Chaliyar Valley.
 The plateau of Wayanad lies on the eastern slopes of these hills and merges gradually with the Mysore plateau.
 The hill ranges are accessible by foot from Muthappanpuzha, near Anakkampoyil, a small town about 50 km from Kozhikode.
 About 6 km by foot from Muthappanpuzha on the way to Vellarimala hills is the waterfall called Olichuchattam.
 It is situated 15 km from Thiruvambady.
-KSRTC Bus Services are available from Thiruvambady to Anakkampoyil and Muthappanpuzha.
+KSRTC bus services are available from Thiruvambady to Anakkampoyil and Muthappanpuzha.
 Swargam Kunnu is also situated here.
-Vellarimala - Swargam Kunnu - Masthakappara - Olichuchattam - Marippuzha - Muthappanpuzha Trekking is available with forest permission.
+Vellarimala - Swargam Kunnu - Masthakappara - Olichuchattam - Marippuzha-Muthappanpuzha Trekking is available with forest permission.
 Now road is available from Thiruvambady to Marippuzha.

 This block of compact high mountains between 1200m-2000m which is floristically and faunistically similar to the Nilgiri Hills.